 The benefits of trees

-They contrast with the buildings that dominate most city streets and soften traffic noise, screen unwanted views, reduce glare and shade us during summer.
+They contrast with the buildings that dominate most city streets, soften traffic noise, screen unwanted views, reduce glare and shade us during warmer weather.

-The shade of a tree in summer reduces the need for air-conditioning and reduce what is known as the ‘urban heat island effect’, where temperatures rise because there are so many absorbent surfaces such as roads, footpaths and the sides of buildings in the city.
+Shade from trees reduces the need for air-conditioning in summer and reduce what is known as the urban heat island effect, where temperatures stay warmer longer due to the many heat absorbent surfaces in cities such as roads, footpaths and buildings.

 Our tree policies aim to protect and enhance the City of Sydney's urban forest through increasing the urban canopy with projects such as our free tree giveaway.